Review

 This concern with the apparatus surrounding the objects we choose to preserve continues in the displays themselves.
 Moulds and sculptures, including the repeated motif of the pomegranate and metallic castings from the late modernist sculptor Bernard Meadows, are juxtaposed with sand-casting moulds from West Yorkshire Foundries.
 The latter look more like strange pieces of broken coral than remnants of industry and their inclusion signals an artist intent on dissolving distinctions between process and product.
 Instead, it is the – quite literally – granular history behind these objects, be they artworks or car parts, that bears the most fruit.

-Echoing the fragmented remain of the sand casts, the film at the centre of the exhibition presents Panesar himself in synecdoche.
-Eyes on the road, hand on the gear stick or rummaging in the bonnet, the film uses the classic conversational catalyst of a car journey – interspersed with video footage of bubbling, sparking metal in a foundry – for an exchange between Panesar and an ambiguous paternal figure.
+Echoing the fragmented remain of the sand casts, the film presents a protagonist at the centre.
+Eyes on the road, hand on the gear stick or rummaging in the bonnet, the film uses the classic conversational catalyst of a car journey interspersed with video footage of bubbling, sparking metal in a foundry – for an exchange between the protagonist and an ambiguous paternal figure.
 The result is a moving reflection on the difficulty of communication between fathers and sons – a difficulty compounded by the chasms in experience, culture and language that emerge between the generations following immigration.

 The film’s spoken-word style audio draws lines through Panesar’s own family to the foundry and its place in a broader history of migration and colonialism.
 This is also alluded to in prints of other historic foundries, such as J. W. Singer & Sons which shows employees hard at work around a bust of (what looks like) Queen Victoria.
 It is the sort of monument to Britain’s colonial history that has come under intense scrutiny over the past few years, but in this context seems to beg the question of whether it is the objects we preserve or the stories we tell with them that require deconstruction.